 There is some confusion over when to have sex if you are trying to get pregnant.
 Yes, it is true that you want to time intercourse very close to ovulation.
 Where many couples go wrong, is they only have sex when they think they are ovulating or they have sex after they ovulate.
-There are two problems with this strategy, the first is that once you ovulate your egg will only survive for about 12-24 hours (not 72).
-If you do not start having intercourse until the day you ovulate you may be only giving yourself a 12 hour opportunity to get pregnant.
-Sperm can live for up to five days so having sex before (not after) ovulation is very important.
-Ideally you want to have intercourse one or two days before you ovulate.
+There are two problems with this strategy, the first is that once you ovulate, your egg will only survive for about 12-24 hours (not 72).
+If you do not start having intercourse until the day you ovulate, you may be only giving yourself a 12-hour opportunity to get pregnant.
+Sperm can live for up to five days so having sex before (not after) ovulation is important.
+Ideally, you want to have intercourse one or two days before you ovulate.

-BBT Charting is a great way to learn about your cycle and to determine if you are ovulating; however, it is not the best way to predict ovulation.
-By the time you see your temperature rise on your bbt chart you have already ovulated.
-Even though temperature charting isn’t very helpful for predicting ovulation, it is useful for confirming ovulation.
+BBT charting is a great way to learn about your cycle and to determine if you are ovulating.
+However, it is not the best way to predict ovulation.
+By the time you see your temperature rise on your BBT chart, you have already ovulated.
+Even though temperature charting isn’t helpful for predicting ovulation, it is useful for confirming ovulation.
 It can also be useful for detecting fertility problems such as anovulatory cycles or luteal phase defects.

 A lot of couples mistakenly believe that they are infertile.
 Before consulting a doctor, they make assumptions that there isn’t anything that can be done about it or if they were to see a doctor it would be incredibly expensive to treat.
 This misconception can keep many couples from seeking medical advice for problems that could easily be treated.
-If you have not gotten pregnant after a year of trying to get pregnant you should seek medical advice.
-If you have irregular menstrual cycles or are having anovulatory bbt charts you should consult a doctor.
+If you have not gotten pregnant after a year of trying to conceive, you should seek medical advice.
+If you have irregular menstrual cycles or are having anovulatory BBT charts, you should consult a doctor.
 Although some infertility treatments are costly, many are not and many can be covered by health insurance.

 5. A Doctor Won’t See You for Treatment Until You've Been Trying for a Year